What Is Consecutive Interpreting?

 Simultaneous interpreting requires extreme concentration which requires the presence in the booth of at least two professionals who take turns at the microphone every 20 to 30 minutes.

-Should You Choose Consecutive or Simultaneous Interpretation?
+Should You Choose Consecutive or Simultaneous Interpreting?

 The consecutive interpreter has more control over the situation: he or she can clear up ambiguities, have the meaning of terms that are problematic to him or her repeated or clarified.
 Consecutive interpreting is still taught in most conference interpreting schools, where it is seen as a springboard to learning simultaneous interpreting techniques.